Troubleshooting Medicare self service 133-02090090

 Service not available + Read more ...
 Check with the customer:

-Service interruptions To confirm if there is a scheduled service interruption of Medicare online account, customers can check for system outage notification messaging on the myGov and Medicare online account home pages.
+Service interruptions To confirm if there is a scheduled service interruption of Medicare online account, customers can check for system outage notification messaging on the myGov and Medicare online account homepages.
 A banner notification message may show in:

 If Medicare online account is currently unavailable due to an unscheduled outage, an error message will show telling them to try again later.
 For information about disruptions to services and scheduled maintenance times, see:

 Internet connection Check the customer can access other internet sites, for example, their email or banking.
-If they are accessing their Medicare online account using a mobile device, check the customer has stable mobile phone reception or internet connection.
-This can be using mobile device data or Wi-Fi:
+If they are accessing their Medicare online account using a mobile device, check the customer has a stable:

 They can clear all temporary internet files in their browser settings.
 If they continue having trouble connecting to the internet, they should seek help from their internet provider. |